go-zing/gozz-doc/docs/guide/README.md

 about `conceptual integrity`.
 This system design concept is also one that the author agrees with:

-**The core architecture design of the system needs to be autocratically controlled by a few people**
+**The core architecture design of the system needs to be autocratically controlled by a few people.**

 Therefore, the team needs a core senior role to provide the `Gozz` configuration suitable for the team, and maintain the generated templates and adaptation layers.

-Within the team, the use of `Gozz` should not cause too much disagreement.
+Within the team, how to configure `Gozz` and its templates should not cause too much disagreement.

-Other members only need to follow the team's specifications to run `Gozz` within `Makefile` or DevOps pipeline, execute them before commit or build.
+Other members should follow the team's specifications to run `Gozz` within `Makefile` or DevOps pipeline, and execute them before commit or build.

 <br>

 Ensuring production stability,
-`Gozz` still encourages all team roles to actively explore and learn how to optimize the architectural design of business and projects, and do more and better things at lower costs.
+`Gozz` still encourages every team roles to actively explore and learn how to optimize the architectural design of business and projects, and do more and better things at lower costs.

-`Gozz` will also provide some best practices in project examples for developers to refer to.
+We would also provide some best practices in project examples for developers to refer to.

 ### Micro or Monolith